greenfork/jzignet/README.md

 * [Embed Janet into Zig](examples/embed_janet)
 * [Write Janet module in Zig](examples/zig_module)

+Write bindings in Zig for a C library to be used as a Janet module - this is very close to "Write Janet module in Zig" example, you just need to know how to wrap a C library in Zig, this repository is a perfect example for this.

 Currently you can include jzignet as a git submodule.
 Janet is bundled as a single C source amalgamation file and is compiled directly into this library.